microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Dashboard

-[Dashboards](/docs/2/technical/microshare-platform/dashboard-guide/) will allow you to organise apps together and eliminate clutter on you manage page.
+[Dashboards](/docs/2/technical/microshare-platform/dashboard-guide/) will allow you to organize apps together and eliminate clutter on you manage page.
 This will be especially be useful for grouping a client's apps together.
-It is important to note that a lot of the material under the Dashboard Guide fall under the Advanced Developer catagory.
+It is important to note that a lot of the material under the Dashboard Guide fall under the Advanced Developer category.

 ##### Rules